Who is Mark Rutte and where is the Tweede Kamer? Find out with our guide to the political system in the Netherlands and the Dutch government.

 Government and political system in the Netherlands

 The Netherlands is a constitutional monarchy, similar to the UK, Belgium, and Spain.
 This means that the monarch acts as the head of state, albeit in a largely ceremonial role.
-The democratically elected prime minister, meanwhile, acts as the head of the national government.
-According to the Economist Intelligence Unit’s Democracy Index, the Netherlands ranks 9th in the world.
+The democratically elected prime minister, meanwhile, acts as the head of the Dutch national government.
+According to the Economist Intelligence Unit’s Democracy Index, the Netherlands ranks ninth in the world.

 As of July 2021, the Dutch monarch and head of state is Willem-Alexander.
 Willem has been king since 2013 when his mother Beatrix abdicated.
 The current prime minister is Mark Rutte, of the People’s Party for Freedom and Democracy (VVD).
-Rutte has been prime minister since 2010, although following the March 2021 election, his current role has been “acting” prime minister.
+Rutte has been prime minister since 2010, although following the March 2021 election, his current role has been acting prime minister.

 Branches of government in the Netherlands